Howell, Tar Heels take convincing win over Georgia Tech

 North Carolina: The Tar Heels, who were coming off a one point loss to then-No. 1 Clemson, still have plenty to clean up.
 Newsome, Rontavius Green and Brown dropped long passes near the goal line in the first half, and there were more hiccups in the third.
 A penalty pushed the offense back, and Ruggles missed wide right on a 39-yarder.
 Brown dropped an easy pass on the next drive and the Tar Heels went three-and-out, but the blowout was sealed when Javonte Williams’ 3-yard run made it 38-15.

 Georgia Tech: The Jackets had won nine of the last 10 home games in the 40-year series, but didn’t give the announced crowd of 45,044 much to cheer about other than Graham’s 28-yard TD pass to Malachi Carter and Jordan Mason’s 2-yard TD run in the fourth that cut the lead to 24-15 on a two-point conversion.
-Georgia Tech has yet to score in the first quarter this season.
+Georgia Tech has yet to score in the first quarter this season, but it put up 22 points and 125 yards rushing in the second half.

+“We started to find a little bit of rhythm and had some explosive plays,” first-year coach Geoff Collins said.
+“The guys kept battling and cut it down in the fourth quarter and made it a really good game.”

 HURTING